 Portland, OR Area Map

+Portland lies just south of the Washington state border at the meeting of the Willamette and Columbia rivers.
+The city's organized layout and accessible public transportation make it one of the most tourist-friendly cities in the United States.
 Portland consists of five geographical sections: North (N), Northeast (NE), Southeast (SE), Southwest (SW) and Northwest (NW).
+Keep in mind that downtown Portland addresses are found in the SW quadrant.
 Streets are named according to their section (i.e. NW 23 Ave).
 In the Northwest you'll find Forest Park, one of the largest forested parks in the country, and an excellent park for hiking or jogging.
-The nearby Tryon Creek State Park, just five miles south of the city, also provides relaxing outdoor activities.
+The nearby Tryon Creek State Park, just 5 miles south of the city, also provides relaxing outdoor activities.

 Chinatown, Old Town and the Pearl District

 Portland's Chinatown is in the NW district, as is the Old Town Historic District, which has transformed from an area of seedy back alleys to a prime nightlife locale.
 This area is home to the city's vibrant gay and lesbian scene.
 West of Chinatown in NW is the trendy, upscale Pearl District, where you'll find many of the city's art galleries and top hotels.
 On the first Thursday of every month, the Pearl District hosts a popular art crawl.
 It's also home to Powell's City of Books, a Portland landmark.

 Immediately west of the Pearl District is the similarly trendy Nob Hill neighborhood, a dense area of Victorian-style homes and new condominiums.
 NW 21st and NW 23rd streets brim with expensive boutiques, shops and restaurants and have been dubbed "trendy-first" and "trendy-third" or just "uptown."